timmy-schmid/MovieWebApp/README.md

     1. Album Name
     2. Album Metadata such as Artworks, Descriptions
+    2. All genres for this Album.
+The Genres for an album are composed of all the Genres for all it’s songs.
     2. A list of all songs in an album ordered by track number including:

         1. the song ID
         3. the Song Name
         3. The Song Artist(s)
-1. Users should also be able to see all the genres for an Album in part 2..
-The Genres for an album are composed of all the Genres for it’s songs.

 1. When a user clicks on a single podcast from the ’podcasts’ list (or their subscribed podcasts), they should see a list of relevant information including:

     1. Podcast ID